At Least 3 Dead After Car Drives Into Crowd In Germany

 The driver shot himself after driving into the crowd, Der Spiegel reports.

-Police say they're investigating witness reports that other people may have fled from the van after the incident, the Associated Press reports.
+Police say they're investigating witness reports that other people may have fled from the van after the incident, The Associated Press reports.

 Large parts of the city center were sealed off after the attack, and police asked people to stay away from the area.
-Police made the closures because they were investigating a suspicious object found in the suspect's van, the Associated Press reports.
+Police made the closures because they were investigating a suspicious object found in the van, the AP reports.

 Authorities said of the 20 injured people, six are in severe condition, according to the AP.